 Members are asked to send in their Monthly Share Amount by the 1st day of each month.

 If your Monthly Share Amount is not received by the due date, the Sharing Membership becomes inactive.
 This means any medical expenses that incur during this time will not be eligible for sharing.

-If your Sharing Membership is inactive for less than 60 days, you can reactivate by sending in your share for each month your membership was inactive.
-Members who are past 60 days past due will need to re-apply for membership as a new member.
+If your Sharing Membership is inactive for less than 60 days, you can reactivate it by sending in your share for each month your membership was inactive.
+Members who are more than 60 days past due will need to re-apply for membership as a new member.